-3 Cr ANZ 108 Survey of Animals in Service
+ANZ 108 Survey of Animals in Service

 The main objective of this course is to expose students broadly to the many and varied ways that animals provide service for humans.
 It will also cover agencies that work with animals outside the specific role of "service or therapy" such as the Humane Society; the Montana Department of Fish, Wildlife and Parks; the Audubon Society; police; etc. Students will become more aware of what it is like to have a disability and how animals play a role in assistance.
 This course requires a partnership between Carroll College and various organizations and individuals in the greater Helena area.
 These agencies and individuals will discuss with our students the important work performed by the animals that share their lives.
-Open to all students.
+This course is a continuation of concepts and themes developed in ANZ 107.
+Limited to students in the ANZ major or minor.
 Prerequisite: ANZ 107 or consent of instructor.
 Spring semester.

-Canine Science: Nature of Dogs
+ANZ 221 Canine Science: Nature of Dogs

 This course further explores the history and evolution of the relations between domestic dogs (Canis familiaris) and humans.
 The course will largely focus on the developmental lifespan of dogs and will emphasize the following topics: genetics/breeds, anatomy and physiology, sensation, behavior, and cognition.
 The course will also involve direct observations and interactions with dogs and puppies.
 Critical evaluation of research and training in canine science is an essential component of the course.
 An understanding of basic care, including safety, nutrition, and socialization are goals of the course.
 Students should develop skills and knowledge to properly care for and provide a healthy environment for various types of dogs.
 Lab fee required.
 This course includes a Lab section, ANZ 221L.
 Prerequisites: ANZ 107, ANZ 108.
-Spring Semester.
+Spring semester.